+As sad and sensitive as this information may be, it’s necessary to know in order to detect health problems early enough to act in time..
 The hygiene of its cage and environment..
 A hamster’s life expectancy will depend on these above mentioned factors..
 Therefore, if you are wanting to adopt a hamster, you need to make sure that you offer it enough mental and physical stimulation, a high quality feed and proper hygiene..
+For more, we recommend reading our article where we discuss in more depth how long do hamster live for ..
 If a hamster is surrounded by a quiet and calm environment, receives a balanced diet, is surrounded by an enriched cage and lives and active life, it’s death will likely be rooted in natural causes..
+This is why a negative and stressful environment, with noises and/or excess stimuli, can often cause stress in hamsters..
 For more, we recommend reading our article where we list the most common stress symptoms in hamsters ..
 Without enough exercise, hamsters can also suffer from additional diseases and alterations in their behavior, such as depression..
 The top 5 symptoms of a hamster dying include:.
 It’s breathing will appear choppy, its heart rate will feel slower and there may be a decrease in body temperature..
 If you notice any of the above mentioned symptoms of a hamster dying, we recommend consulting a veterinarian as soon as possible..
 Because hamsters are such sensitive animals, they tend to suffer a lot in their last days of life..
 There are veterinary clinics and hospitals that offer to take care of the body (as well as an incineration service)..
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.

-These are commonly caused by drafts or other forms of sudden temperature changes and you should contact your vet immediately if your hamster is showing any of these signs..
-If you are certain that the respiratory infection was not caused by a draft or temperature, it may have been caused by the bedding you use for your hamster..
 Hamsters that have this condition are at risk of a quick death, however, with immediate treatment from a vet your hamster should make a speedy recovery..
-Abscesses can also appear in your hamster’s mouth especially if your hamster eats harder foods..
-It’s not uncommon for hamsters to experience things like hair loss, especially during certain seasons or as they grow older, however hamsters are susceptible to a number of skin diseases such as ringworm..
 To treat mites you will want to thoroughly clean your hamster’s cage with anti-mite spray and you will want to take your hamster to the vet for treatment..
 Entropion This is when your hamster’s eyelids are turned inward and is commonly seen in dwarf hamsters & Syrian hamsters..
 Photo from DIY: How To Make A Cheap, but Durable Hamster Cage Symptoms: hamster will appear bluish and/or swollen, bloody discharge from nipples.
-To prevent kidney failure you will want to make sure you lower your hamster’s protein and provide the hamster with vitamin-enriched water..
 This is not something you need to take your hamster to the vet for, however, you may want to purchase some petroleum jelly to help soothe your hamster’s itchy ears..
 This seems to only affect Syrian hamsters and only happens during their “time of month.”
 If ever your hamster excretes yellow vaginal discharge take them to the vet immediately as treatment is absolutely essential.

 Moreover, many of the initial symptoms of hamster diseases are not very obvious and, therefore, go unnoticed until the problem has exacerbated..
 Our AnimalWised list of the most common hamster diseases provides the 10 biggest threats to hamster health..
 Our article on what do hamsters eat will help you to know what you need to ensure a hamster has a balanced diet..
 By taking good care of our hamsters and meeting their basic needs, we can avoid the most common health problems in hamsters ..
 Abscesses and infections Mites and parasites Skin diseases Respiratory diseases Wet tail Digestive problems Problems with cheek pouches Bites, cuts or injuries Eye problems Tumors or cancer.
-Similarly, if the hamster has a bacterial or viral infection, the immune system's battle with these problems make them more vulnerable to parasites..
-Maintaining their cage is imperative in preventing health problems in hamsters caused by parasites..
 Bacterial infections, parasites and other causes lead to skin problems in hamsters, but there are many reasons why a hamster might have skin problems..
 As with skin diseases in hamsters, respiratory problems can have various causes..
 Symptoms of respiratory problems in hamsters include:.
 However, they are symptoms of various gastrointestinal problems in hamsters ..
 Hamsters can live well with others, but this will depend whether they are a male or female hamster ..
 The cause of the eye problem may be an injury from sharp substrate, dust, injury from another hamster or any kind of bacterial eye infection .

 Skin masses: Abscesses Skin masses: Cancer and tumors Respiratory Infections Heart Disease Dehydration Kidney Disease Wet Tail Disease.
 Only a veterinarian can diagnose and treat an abscess..
 Prevention of abscesses in hamsters Most times, abscesses are caused by bacterial infections..
 There are two types of tumors that can emerge on a hamster’s body: benign and malignant tumors..
-If dehydration is suspected, owners should take their hamster to the vet to have the dehydration addressed and treated as soon as possible (i.e., on an emergency basis)..
 Kidney disease is one of the most common medical conditions that hamsters can suffer from.